TophatSynth/medic_backup/Lecture Notes/Week 1/Cells and Organelles 1 and 2.md

 		- These are usually for the organelles within the cell
 	- Some bind to the endoplasmic reticulum -> rough ER
 		- The polypeptide chain will have a starting "signal sequence" that binds to the ER, binding the ribosome there too
-		- These are destined for the PM or nuclear membrane
+		- The RER makes proteins for PM/organelle membranes, proteins for the inside of organelles, and proteins for secretion
 - RER
 	- Site of membrane protein synthesis
 	- Modifies proteins - adds sugar chains, disulfide bonds, trims proteins